Should I buy or rent a home in Thailand?

 If you have not spent a lot of time in Thailand, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision...

 "When considering buying a home in Thailand, it is important to consider your budget, desired location and any rental restrictions.
 Considerations such as investments and the likelihood of relocation should also be taken into account.
 Renting a home may be more appealing if you are not able to obtain a mortgage or are looking for a more short-term solution.
 Rental costs in Thailand are typically lower than costs associated with purchasing a property, however they do vary greatly depending on location, size and amenities.
 An advantage to renting is also the added flexibility it provides.
 On the other hand, buying a property in Thailand provides stability and the potential for increased capital gains.
-Whether you decide to buy or rent, it is important to do your research and understand the market before making any major decisions," said a member in Thailand.
+Whether you decide to buy or rent, it is important to do your research and understand the market before making any major decisions," explained one expat living in Thailand.

 Get Quote